kinow/autosubmit/docs/source/project.rst

 Additionally the user can modify the sources under proj folder.
 The executable scripts are created at runtime so the modifications on the sources can be done on the fly.

+.. warning:: Autosubmit automatically adds small shell script code blocks in the header and the tailer of your scripts, to control the workflow.
+    Please, remove any exit command in the end of your scripts, e.g. ``exit 0``.

 .. important:: For a complete reference on how to develop an EC-Earth project, please have a look in the following wiki page: http://ic3.cat/wikicfu/index.php/Models